 - Slicing bread The afore-mentioned serrated knife with a long, fairly rigid blade. - Cutting meats If I am cutting meat from the bone, I'll use a boning knife, which has a slightly curved blade that narrows at the tip.
 Kept sharp, it will also do a great job of cutting up meat for stir-fries, or trimming the fat off the edges of pork chops. - Peeling fruits and vegetables I don't use a knife for this, because a T-handle peeler is much more efficient, easier on the wrist, and safer. - Cutting fruits and vegetables Most fruits and vegetables tend to be firm enough that any sharp knife will do.
 I have a long chef's knife with an 8" blade which is great when I'm chopping a lot of something.
 (I do wish I had one with a 10" blade, because that would be even more efficient.)
 I also have a small santoku knife with a thin blade which I prefer when I need to slice something into thin slices, such as cucumbers.
-It also does a great job of cutting meat into tiny pieces, especially if you put the meat in the freezer for 20-30 minutes first. - Cutting cheese I have a knife with a 4" blade with holes in it.
-The idea is that holes prevent the cheese slices from sticking to the cheese.
-I had an expensive (\$15!) cheese knife that did an okay job;
+It also does a great job of cutting meat into tiny pieces, especially if you put the meat in the freezer for 20-30 minutes first.

-15Yes, I know I said "three or four" and then immediately listed five.
+$^{^{15}}$ Yes, I know I said "three or four" and then immediately listed five.
 Bear with me.

-it also had a two-prong fork on the end to pick up the slice of cheese with.
+• Cutting cheese - I have a knife with a 4" blade with holes in it.
+The idea is that holes prevent the cheese slices from sticking to the cheese.
+I had an expensive (\$15!) cheese knife that did an okay job; it also had a two-prong fork on the end to pick up the slice of cheese with.
 My current one has a shorter, thicker blade that does an excellent job.
 I paid \$4 for it at Menard's.
 It simply outperformed the more expensive knife.
+Sometimes less is actually more.